Ilija Đuričić

-Đuričić was elected member of SANU in 1950 and went on to serve as head of the academy in 1960-1965.
+He was elected member of SANU in 1950 and went on to serve as head of the academy in 1960–1965.
 He authored a number of books and was a full professor at the University of Belgrade and served as the rector on three separate terms.

-Ilija Đuričić was awarded the 7 July prize, Order of labour and elected corresponding member of Slovenian Academy of Sciences and Arts.
+Ilija Đuričić was awarded the prize, Order of labour and elected corresponding member of Slovenian Academy of Sciences and Arts.